MarcBoule/ImpromptuModular/README.md

 ![IM](res/img/NoteEcho.jpg)

 NoteEcho is a 32-step CV/Gate shift register with 4 taps to create a CV/Gate-based delay effect.
-Typical delay modules function with audio signals, whereas this module is an exploration of a similar effect, but instead using CV/Gate pairs.
+Typical delay modules function with audio signals, whereas this module is an exploration of a similar effect, but instead for CV/Gate pairs.
 The module also has a second CV (called CV2) that can be used for velocity or panning effects in the delays.
 The inputs are sampled on the rising edge of the clock signal.
 The module has four user-selectable taps, called A, B, C, D in this document.
 The taps have controllable delay positions in the shift register.
 An implicit 5th tap is also present, called tap 0, for the sampled inputs, and is not user-controllable.
 Each tap is assigned its own channel in the polyphonic output cables.
 The knobs and switches function as follows:

 * **POLY**: This sets the polyphony of the CV, Gate and CV2 inputs, and has a maximum value of 4.
 When the input polyphony is set to 4, one of the user-selectable taps (A, B, C, or D) must be deactivated in order for the total number of channels to not exceed 16.
 When the input polyphony is set to 3, all taps can be used and the output cables will have a polyphony of 15 (5 taps x 3).

 * **DELAY**: Sets the number of clock cycle delays for the given tap (i.e. position in the shift register), from 1 to 32.

-* **SEMI**: Offset the CV of the given tap by a number of semitones, from -48 to 48 (&plusmn; 4 octaves).
+* **SEMI**: Offset the CV of the given tap by a number of semitones, from -48 to 48 (&plusmn;4 octaves).

-* **CV2**: Apply offset or scaling to the CV2 output of the given tap, with a range of &plusmn; 10V when offset mode is selected (+), or &plusmn; 1 when scaling mode is selected (x).
+* **CV2**: Apply offset or scaling to the CV2 output of the given tap, with a range of &plusmn;10V when offset mode is selected (+), or &plusmn;1 when scaling mode is selected (x).

 * **_p_**: Apply probability to the output gate of the given tap.